aws-neuron/aws-neuron-sdk/release-notes/tensorflow-neuron/tensorflow-neuron-v2.rst

 - Support on serialized TensorFlow 2.x custom operators is currently limited.
 Serializing some operators registered from tensorflow-text through `TensorFlow Hub <https://tfhub.dev/>`_ is going to cause failure in tensorflow.neuron.trace.

+- Memory leak exists on latest releases of TensorFlow Neuron for versions 2.1, 2.2, 2.3, and 2.4.

 -  Issue: When compiling large models, user might run out of memory and encounter this fatal error.